yundung/yundung.github.io/_posts/2025-05-25-cultural-sensitivity.md

 ### Conclusion

 BUDA demonstrates that **digital tools can serve tradition** when developed through partnership, humility, and cultural understanding.
-Its strategies—preserving whole archives, honoring traditional organization, and providing open yet respectful access—offer a roadmap for other digital preservation efforts worldwide.
+Its strategies such as preserving whole archives, honoring traditional organization, and providing open yet respectful access offer a roadmap for other digital preservation efforts worldwide.

 In a time when digitization is often driven by speed and efficiency, BUDA reminds us that **thoughtfulness, context, and respect** are equally important.
 Through its model of innovation guided by cultural sensitivity, BUDA ensures that the Dharma is not only preserved, but truly honored in the digital realm.